shanevanheerden/shanevanheerden.github.io/_pages/about.md

 <p>
 <br>
 Hi, I'm Shane!
-I believe that Artificial Intellegance and Blockchain Technology will fundamentally change the world for the better.
+I believe that the proper implementation of Artificial Intellegance will fundamentally change the world for the better.
+I'm a highly motivated Machine Learning Engineer with experience in developing AI solutions for real-world problems.
+I have strong knowledge in deep learning, data engineering and object-oriented programming, and a passion for discovering insights from structured and unstructured data.
+I have demonstrated experience in leading data science projects as well as delivering productizable AI solutions.
 </p>